-Prerequisites: Grade of B or better in ASLS 230 and (ASLS 232 or ASLS 211), and INTP 114; Corequisites: INTP 214, INTP 216, and INTP 228 (formerly ITR 212)
+Prerequisites: Grade of B or better in ASLS 230 and (ASLS 232 or ASLS 211), and INTP 114; Co-requisites: INTP 214, INTP 216, and INTP 228

 Focuses on the process of interpretation, provides practice of requisite skills and process tasks and applies skills and interpreting theory to the translation process.
-The course of study focuses on lexical development, syntactical language comparisons, voice production techniques, text/discourse/interpreting process analysis, semantic mapping, and diagnostic assessment.
+The course of study focuses on lexical development, syntactical language comparisons, voice production techniques, text/ discourse/interpreting process analysis, semantic mapping, and diagnostic assessment.